U.S. Route 66: Decline

-The beginning of the decline for US 66 came in 1956 with the signing of the Interstate Highway Act by President Dwight D. Eisenhower who was influenced by his experiences in 1919 as a young Army officer crossing the country in a truck convoy (following the route of the Lincoln Highway), and his appreciation of the Autobahn network as a necessary component of a national defense system.
+The beginning of the decline for US 66 came in 1956 with the signing of the Interstate Highway Act by President Dwight D. Eisenhower who was influenced by his experiences in 1919 as a young Army officer crossing the country in a truck convoy (following the route of the Lincoln Highway) and his appreciation of the Autobahn network as a necessary component of a national defense system.

 During its nearly 60-year existence, US 66 was under constant change.
 As highway engineering became more sophisticated, engineers constantly sought more direct routes between cities and towns.
-Increased traffic led to a number of major and minor realignments of US 66 through the years, particularly in the years immediately following World War II when Illinois began widening US 66 to four lanes through virtually the entire state from Chicago to the Mississippi River just east of St. Louis, and included bypasses around virtually all of the towns.
+Increased traffic led to a number of major and minor realignments of US 66 through the years, particularly in the years immediately following World War II when Illinois began widening US 66 to four lanes through virtually the entire state from Chicago to the Mississippi River just east of St. Louis and included bypasses around virtually all of the towns.
 By the early to mid-1950s, Missouri also upgraded its sections of US 66 to four lanes complete with bypasses.
 Most of the newer four-lane 66 paving in both states was upgraded to freeway status in later years.

-One of the remnants of US 66 is the highway now known as Veterans Parkway, east and south of Normal, Illinois, and Bloomington, Illinois.
-The two sweeping curves on the southeast and southwest of the cities originally were intended to easily handle traffic at speeds up to 100 mi/h, as part of an effort to make US 66 an Autobahn equivalent for military transport.
+One notable remnant of US 66 is Veterans Parkway, signed as Interstate 55 Business (I-55 Bus.), in Bloomington, Illinois.
+The sweeping curve on the southeast side of the city originally was intended to easily handle traffic at speeds up to 100 mi/h, as part of an effort to make US 66 an Autobahn equivalent for military transport.

 In 1953, the first major bypassing of US 66 occurred in Oklahoma with the opening of the Turner Turnpike between Tulsa and Oklahoma City.
 The new 88 mi toll road paralleled US 66 for its entire length and bypassed each of the towns along US 66.
 The Turner Turnpike was joined in 1957 by the new Will Rogers Turnpike, which connected Tulsa with the Oklahoma-Missouri border west of Joplin, Missouri, again paralleling US 66 and bypassing the towns in northeastern Oklahoma in addition to its entire stretch through Kansas.
 Both Oklahoma turnpikes were soon designated as I-44, along with the US 66 bypass at Tulsa that connected the city with both turnpikes.

 In some cases, such as many areas in Illinois, the new Interstate Highway not only paralleled the old US 66, it actually used much of the same roadway.
 A typical approach was to build one new set of lanes, then move one direction of traffic to it, while retaining the original set of lanes for traffic flowing in the opposite direction.
 Then a second set of lanes for traffic flowing in the other direction would be constructed, finally followed by abandoning the other old set of lanes or converting them into a frontage road.